-Farmers’ march updates: Thousands wait near Jantar Mantar
+Farmers’ march updates: 'Kisan Mukti Morcha protest is an evidence of growing agrarian unrest'

 For Daily Alerts

-New Delhi, Nov 30: Thousands of farmers from across the country are taking out a rally to Parliament Street today.
+New Delhi, Nov 30: Thousands of farmers from across the country arrived at the Parliament Street today.
 The farmers are pressing for various demands that include debt relief and remunerative prices for their produce.
 In addition to this, they are also demanding that a special session of Parliament be convened to discuss issues relating to agrarian distress across the country.

 Stay tuned with with as bring you all the updates from the Farmers' March: